DJATOM/x265-aMod/doc/reST/cli.rst

 	Emit SEI messages in a single NAL unit instead of multiple NALs.
 Default disabled.
 	When HRD SEI is enabled the HM decoder will throw a warning.

+.. option:: --film-grain <filename>

+    Refers to the film grain model characteristics for signal enhancement information transmission

+    **CLI_ONLY**

 DCT Approximations
 =================